revolsys/ca.bc.gov.open.cpf/README.txt

 Property                           Description
 -------------------------------    ------------------------------------------
-ca.bc.gov.cpf.app.baseUrl          The HTTP URL to the server cpf is deployed to ca.bc.gov.cpf.app.secureBaseUrl    The HTTPS URL to the server cpf is deployed to ca.bc.gov.cpf.db.url               The JDBC URL to the cpf database ca.bc.gov.cpf.db.password          The password for the PROXY_CPF_WEB user account ca.bc.gov.cpf.db.maxConnections    The maximum number of database connections batchJobService.maxWorkerWaitTime  The maximum time the worker will wait in a HTTP
+ca.bc.gov.cpf.app.baseUrl            The HTTP URL to the server cpf is deployed to ca.bc.gov.cpf.app.secureBaseUrl      The HTTPS URL to the server cpf is deployed to ca.bc.gov.cpf.internal.webServiceUrl The HTTP URL to the internal web service for cpf ca.bc.gov.cpf.db.url                 The JDBC URL to the cpf database ca.bc.gov.cpf.db.password            The password for the PROXY_CPF_WEB user account ca.bc.gov.cpf.db.maxConnections      The maximum number of database connections batchJobService.maxWorkerWaitTime    The maximum time the worker will wait in a HTTP
                                      request for group to process before trying a new HTTP request.
 This limits the number of polling requests to the server. cpfWorker.password                   The password for the internal web service user cpfWorker.maximumPoolSize            The maximum number of threads on the worker to execute requests. batchJobService.fromEmail            The email address any emails will be sent from mailSender.host                      The mail server to send emails via ca.bc.gov.cpf.repositoryServer       The maven repository to download plugins from ca.bc.gov.cpf.repositoryDirectory    The cache directory to store maven artifacts

 Create the directory and configuration file.